 An occupational therapy (OT) assistant works under the direction of an occupational therapist to guide patients in prescribed therapeutic activities and exercises, often using specialized equipment, in order to help them achieve or recover their full, independent and healthy lifestyles in spite of injury or disability.

-While an occupational therapist may diagnose and prescribe certain treatments, occupational therapist assistants are mostly responsible for directly working with the patient to achieve the treatment goals.
-It’s important to note, OT assistants are different than OT aides—aides generally do not assist with exercises or treatment.
+While an occupational therapist may diagnose and prescribe certain treatments, occupational therapy assistants are mostly responsible for directly working with the patient to achieve the treatment goals.
+It’s important to note, OT assistants (or OTAs) are different than OT aides—aides generally do not assist with exercises or treatment.

-Since occupational therapist assistants work under the direction of the therapists, they work wherever the OTs work.
+Since occupational therapy assistants work under the direction of the therapists, they work wherever the OTs work.
 And since there are many different specialties in occupational therapy, the assistants enjoy a variety of potential workplace environments.
-Traditionally OT assistants worked in hospital but increasingly they are employed in private practice offices (approximately one third of all assistants).
+Traditionally OTAs worked in hospital but increasingly they are employed in private practice offices (approximately one third of all assistants).
 Other venues include schools and nursing care facilities.
-Ten percent of OT assistants provide direct in-home care to patients.
+Ten percent of OTAs provide direct in-home care to patients.

 The assistants work a 40+ hour work week, which may involve weekends, early morning and/or early evening schedules.
 The work can be physically demanding since assistants help patients perform exercises throughout the day.
 This may involve supporting patient weight, bending, stooping and lifting.

 The minimum education requirement for an occupational therapy assistant is a two-year associate’s degree.
 The degree should be from a program accredited by the American Occupational Therapy Association.
 Courses vary by school, but will generally include coursework in biology, psychology, kinesiology (the science of movement) and a variety of occupational therapy courses.